 What are the benefits of a weighted blanket?

-Scholarly research on weighted blankets isn’t necessarily easy to find although there are reports that do discuss potential benefits for sufferers of anxietyOpens in a new tab. and insomniaOpens in a new tab. among others.
+Scholarly research on weighted blankets isn’t necessarily easy to find although there are reports that do discuss potential benefits for sufferers of anxiety and insomnia among others.
 While claims are often made that suggest heavier blankets can be used to address other ailments, definitive research may not currently exist.

 In more basic terms, a weighted blanket that is properly sized can at a minimum be a great choice if you’re the type of person that gets cold during the night and who often kicks a lighter and thinner blanket off the bed.